rrwick/Basecalling-comparison/README.md

 You'll also need Illumina reads for the sample (named `illumina_1.fastq.gz` and `illumina_2.fastq.gz`) and a good reference sequence (named `reference.fasta`), e.g. a completed hybrid assembly.
 For the reference-based assembly step later, it's important that circular replicons in `reference.fasta` have `circular=true` in their FASTA header.

 My reads came from a barcoded run, so I first had to collect only the fast5 files for my sample.
 I did this by analysing the fastq file of our confidently-binned reads (see [the paper](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000132) for more info).
-This process should have excluded most of the very low quality reads, because such reads would not have been confidently binned.
+This process should have excluded most of the very low-quality reads, because such reads would not have been confidently binned.
 I also discarded any fast5 files less than 100 kilobytes in size to remove shorter reads.

 If you'd like to try this analysis using the same data I used, here are the relevant links:
 * [Reference hybrid assembly](https://figshare.com/articles/Unicycler_v0_4_0_assemblies_hybrid_Illumina_and_ONT_/5170750) (`barcode01.fasta.gz`)